quartzmo/google-cloud-go/internal/postprocessor/librarian/design.md

 The generation process is isolated and not given the full repository context, in order to avoid merge conflicts if multiple generation processes attempt to modify the same shared file.
 While the post-processor has the technical ability to write to any location in the `/output` directory, its isolation prevents it from reading files from the repository.

-See [Risks - Updating Shared Files](TODO) below for more details.
+See [Risks - Updating Shared Files](TODO #risks) below for more details.

 # Testing Plan

 A multi-faceted testing strategy is required to ensure a safe and successful migration.

-1.  **Manual E2E Testing:**
+1.  **Manual E2E testing:**
     *   **Phase 1 (Validation):** Manually run the `librarian` CLI to regenerate ~10 existing libraries.
 Verify that the process completes successfully and produces **no diff** against the current code.
     *   **Phase 2 (Onboarding):** Use a script to run the `librarian` CLI to onboard the remaining ~180 libraries, verifying that the generated code also produces no diff.

-2.  **Smoke Testing:** A shell script will be used to perform basic validation of the Docker image itself, ensuring that all required tools (`protoc`, `go`, etc.) and dependencies are installed correctly.
+2.  **Smoke testing:** A shell script will be used to perform basic validation of the Docker image itself, ensuring that all required tools (`protoc`, `go`, etc.) and dependencies are installed correctly.
 This can be run manually or as part of an automated CI check.

-3.  **Docker-based E2E Testing:** An automated script (`run-container-tests.sh`) will execute the full, containerized workflow for a suite of test libraries, covering important edge cases.
+3.  **Docker-based E2E testing:** An automated script (`run-container-tests.sh`) will execute the full, containerized workflow for a suite of test libraries, covering important edge cases.
 A test is successful if:
     *   The `generate` command completes successfully.
     *   The subsequent `build` command, running against the newly generated code, passes all its tests (`go build` and `go test`).

-4.  **Unit Testing:** All new Go code written for the generator and post-processor will be accompanied by a comprehensive suite of unit tests.
+4.  **Unit testing:** All new Go code written for the generator and post-processor will be accompanied by a comprehensive suite of unit tests.

 # Alternatives considered

-1.  **Adapt Bazel-based Generation:** The primary alternative was to continue using the existing Bazel-based system.
+1.  **Adapt Bazel-based generation:** The primary alternative is to continue using the existing Bazel-based system.
 This was rejected due to its high maintenance cost, complexity, and security concerns.
 It also prevents Go from aligning with the standardized, cross-language Librarian pipeline.

-2.  **Adapt the Old Post-Processor:** An attempt was made to run the existing `post-processor` tool inside the container.
+2.  **Adapt the old post-processor:** An attempt was made to run the existing `postprocessor` tool inside the container.
 This was deemed infeasible.
 The tool is not designed to be portable; it requires a full `google-cloud-go` repository context (including a `.git` directory and `go.work` file) and contains logic for interacting with GitHub pull requests, none of which are available or relevant inside the generator container.
 The chosen approach of a new, focused post-processor is far simpler and more robust.

 # Work Estimates